deepakhcu07/social/friend-app/README.md

 ### Documentation
 For Documentation, I have used the swagger API.
 Swagger help us to write the API document in the code.
+API documentation is automatically generated once you start the application.
-We can find all the details about the API End Points documentation at `http://localhost:8080/swagger-ui.html`.
+We can find all the details about the API End Points documentation after starting the application  at `http://localhost:8080/swagger-ui.html`.

 I have assumed users data and all the connection, subscriptions are done from the user data.
 My API first validates whether the user exists or not.
 To test the application easily, I have defined 2 APIs
 1. /users/bulk-create